 Monitor volume level from Timeline, or Program Monitor

 Specify whether to play audio while scrubbing

-By default Premiere Pro plays the audio when you scrub any clip or sequence containing audio in the Source Monitor, Program Monitor, or a Timeline.
-You can change this setting, if you prefer silent scrubbing.
+By default Premiere Pro plays the audio when you scrub any clip or sequence containing audio in the Source Monitor, Program Monitor, or the Timeline panel.
+You can change this setting if you prefer silent scrubbing.

 Gain generally refers to the input level or volume in clips.
 Volume generally refers to the output level or the volume in sequence clips or tracks.
 You can set gain or volume levels to make levels more consistent among tracks or clips, or to change the volume of a track or clip.
 Keep in mind, however, that if the level of an audio clip was set too low when it was digitized, increasing the gain or volume might simply amplify noise.
 For best results, follow the standard practice of recording or digitizing source audio at the optimum level; this practice allows you to concentrate on adjusting track levels.